Pyrbu/ZNPCsPlus/README.md

 - Spigot 1.8 - 1.19.4
 - PlaceholderAPI (OPTIONAL)

-If you're using a Minecraft version that rejects Java 17 use the `-DPaper.IgnoreJavaVersion=true` flag

 ## Why is it better?
 This fork makes several improvements over the original including:
 - More performance-conscious code